terwer/siyuan-plugin-publisher/README.md

   - Fixed the problem of AI tab not being openable.
   - Resolved formatting issues when publishing HTML content.
   - Fixed the issue of formulas not displaying correctly in HTML publishing.
+  - Modify the authorization mode to read-only, in order to prevent misinterpretation or misconfiguration.
+  - Preserve labels and classifications for each platform.
 - Ahem, in addition, the author secretly developed an import feature after version `1.14.0`.
 You can easily import predefined platforms through the `Settings` -> `Publish Settings` -> `Import Predefined Platforms` function 😄

 > Platform Limitations: